qanhnn12/Covid-19-Worldwide-and-Vietnam/README.md

 ## 📂 Data Exploration Analysis
 ### A. Cases and Deaths by Location
 #### 1. Worldwide - Total Cases, Total Deaths and Death Rate (if infected) by Country and Date.
-These metrics show the likelihood of dying if you infect with Covid-19
+Death Rate (if infected) shows the likelihood of dying if you infect with Covid-19
 ```TSQL
 SELECT
   ct.location, cs.date, cs.total_cases, cs.total_deaths,